khushboo84/Android-Bookstore/Readme.txt

-#Individual Project - E-Bookstore
+#Android Bookstore

-Name : Ancient BookE
+It is a sample ecommerce bookstore application built using Android Studio

 Pages :
 	1.Cover page

 	2.Home Page ( header, clickable next page and about us page button)

-	3.Category Page (displaying 6 different types of category to choose from , currently the functionality is not working but i intend 		to make improvements in future.
-Although all the icons are clickable and redirects to next page)
+	3.Category Page (displaying 6 different types of category to choose from, all the icons are clickable and redirects to next page)

 	4.ListView Page ( recycler view displaying array list of books with clickable image, name and author).